junxit/us-congress-bills-111/metadata.md

 - 2009-11-06 — Motion to reconsider laid on the table Agreed to without objection.
 - 2009-11-06 — On agreeing to the resolution Agreed to by the Yeas and Nays: 235 - 179 (Roll no. 865). (text: CR H12493-12494)
 - 2009-11-06 — Passed/agreed to in House: On agreeing to the resolution Agreed to by the Yeas and Nays: 235 - 179 (Roll no. 865).(text: CR H12493-12494)
+- 2009-11-09 — Message on Senate action sent to the House.
+- 2009-11-09 — Passed/agreed to in Senate: Received in the Senate, considered, and agreed to without amendment by Unanimous Consent.(consideration: CR S11268; text as passed Senate: CR S11268)
+- 2009-11-09 — Received in the Senate, considered, and agreed to without amendment by Unanimous Consent. (consideration: CR S11268; text as passed Senate: CR S11268)